 - 2.6 Pom Breeding Expenses

-How much does a pomeranian puppy cost?
-There’s a huge variation in the cost of Pomeranian puppies and the actual Pomeranian dog price is dependent on many variables.
+There’s a huge variation in the Pomeranian price range.
+The cost of Pomeranian puppies and the actual Pomeranian dog price is dependent on many variables.
 Pomeranian cost could be as little as $500 and higher pricing of around $5,000.

 When considering the cost of any quality purebred dog, there are numerous factors involved.
 You want a dog that’s mentally and physically sound, as well as being true to breed type.
 To evaluate a dog, there are a number of steps, some of which occur before he’s even born.